dana-ross/functional-programming-utils/README.md

 ### Manually

-Include all the files in the `src` directory, or individual files as needed
+Include all the files in the `src` directory, or individual files as needed:

 ```php
 <?php